OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ## Define buttons

 Now that you've verified the base add-in works, you can customize it to add additional functionality.
 By default, the manifest that the generator created only defines buttons for the read message window.
-Let's update the manifest to define two buttons for the compose message window:
+Let's update the manifest to remove the buttons from the read message window and define two new buttons for the compose message window:

 - **Insert gist**: a button that opens a task pane

 - **Insert default gist**: a button that invokes a function

+### Remove the MessageReadCommandSurface extension point

+Open the **manifest.xml** file and locate the `ExtensionPoint` element with type `MessageReadCommandSurface`.
+Delete this `ExtensionPoint` element to remove those buttons from the read message window.

-### Add a new extension point to the manifest
+### Add the MessageComposeCommandSurface extension point to the manifest

 Locate the line in the manifest that reads `</DesktopFormFactor>`.
 Above this line, insert the following XML markup.
 Note the following about this markup: